-'The Voice SA' winner Lucas Craig mourns death of his brother, sister-in-law
+'The Voice SA' winner Craig Lucas mourns deaths of his brother, sister-in-law

-The Voice SA Season 2 winner Craig Lucas and his family are mourning the death of his brother Warren and sister-in-law Arlene Lucas.
+The Voice SA Season 2 winner Craig Lucas and his family are mourning the deaths of his brother Warren and sister-in-law Arlene Lucas.

 The couple is believed to have been allegedly shot and killed by a 15-year-old relative in Sharon Crescent, Protea Heights in Brackenfell, Cape Town on Sunday evening.